FullStackBench zh

 What categories does FullStackBench zh cover?

-FullStackBench zh is categorized under agents, code, and reasoning.
+FullStackBench zh is categorized under reasoning, agents, and code.
 The benchmark evaluates text models with multilingual support.

 More evaluations to explore